 The guys wisely keep quiet and let the women choose the fish.

 The main dishes being ordered, we proceed to the seating area.
 It's an outdoor seating area, plastic seats and tables situated under tents set up against that ever-present danger of a tropical storm drenching us while we're eating!
 Tatum, our logistics expert, fills in the drinks order.
-Most of us order coconut water.
+Most of us order

 The beverage department receives the order and obliges by hacking the tops off young coconuts.
 They expose the inner reservoir filled with sweet coconut water, and stick a straw into it.
 The reservoir is lined with soft coconut meat that can be scraped off and eaten with a spoon.